arinifthh/Smart-Comply/README.md

 # Smart-Comply

-1. SmartComply will be used by a single tenant (e.g., Econsave):
+1. SmartComply will be used by a single tenant (e.g., Econsave Pulai):
    - Each company (like Econsave) would typically be treated as one tenant in a multi-tenant SaaS system.
-   - This tenant can have multiple branches (e.g., different store locations).

 2. Internal auditors from Econsave will use SmartComply to audit each branch:
-   - Internal auditors are part of the tenant's (Econsave’s) organization and are responsible for performing audits at each branch.
+   - Internal auditors are part of the tenant's (Econsave’s) organization and are responsible for performing audits.
    - Admins (from Econsave) are responsible for building audit forms:

 3. Different forms for different compliance standards: